Lissy93/dashy/docs/developing.md

 ### Environmental Variables
 All environmental variables are optional.
 Currently there are not many environmental variables used, as most of the user preferences are stored under `appConfig` in the `conf.yml` file.

-You can set variables within your local development environment using a `.env` file.
+You can set variables either in your environment, or using the [`.env`](https://github.com/Lissy93/dashy/blob/master/.env) file.

-Any environmental variables used by the frontend are preceded with `VUE_APP_`.
-Vue will merge the contents of your `.env` file into the app in a similar way to the ['dotenv'](https://github.com/motdotla/dotenv) package, where any variables that you set on your system will always take preference over the contents of any `.env` file.
+- `NODE_ENV` - Current environment, can be either development, production or test

-- `PORT` - The port in which the application will run (defaults to `4000` for the Node.js server, and `80` within the Docker container)
+- `PORT` - The port to expose the running application on
-- `NODE_ENV` - Which environment to use, either `production`, `development` or `test`
-- `VUE_APP_DOMAIN` - The URL where Dashy is going to be accessible from.
-This should include the protocol, hostname and (if not 80 or 443), then the port too, e.g. `https://localhost:3000`, `http://192.168.1.2:4002` or `https://dashy.mydomain.com`

-If you do add new variables, ensure that there is always a fallback (define it in [`defaults.js`](https://github.com/Lissy93/dashy/blob/master/src/utils/defaults.js)), so as to not cause breaking changes.
-Don't commit your `.env` file to git, but instead take a few moments to document what you've added under the appropriate section.
-Try and follow the concepts outlined in the [12 factor app](https://12factor.net/config).
+- `HOST` - The host that Dashy is running on, domain or IP
+- `BASE_URL` - The default base path for serving up static assets
+- `VUE_APP_DOMAIN` - Usually the same as BASE_URL, but accessible in frontend
+- `INTEGRITY` - Should enable SRI for build script and link resources
+- `IS_DOCKER` - Computed automatically on build.
+Indicates if running in container
+- `VUE_APP_VERSION` - Again, set automatically using package.json during build time

 ### Environment Modes
 You can set the environment using the `NODE_ENV` variable.
-The correct environment will be selected based on the script you run by default The following environments are supported.
+By default, the correct environment should be selected based on the script you run to start the app.
+The following environments are supported: `production`, `development` and `test`.
-- `production`
-- `development`
-- `test`

 For more info, see [Vue CLI Environment Modes](https://cli.vuejs.org/guide/mode-and-env.html#modes).

 ---